FObersteiner/pyFuppes/README.md

 # pyfuppes

-A collection of tools (useful functions) in Python.
-Most of it implemented as pure functions (no side-effects).
+A collection of tools in Python.
+Most of it side-effect-free.

 ## Installation